jinwuxia/ENRE/readme.md

 # ENRE

-##NOTICE: We have migrated this repository into a new github organization for ENRE.
+## NOTICE: We have migrated this repository into a new github organization for ENRE.
 The new link is  [xjtu-enre](https://github.com/xjtu-enre).
-Now, the ENRE is supporting analyzing multiple programming languages such as JAVA, C++, Python, Golang, JavaScript/TypeScript.
-Please refer to the new repositories for more information.
+Now, our ENRE is supporting analyzing multiple programming languages such as JAVA, C++, Python, Golang, JavaScript/TypeScript.
+Please refer to the new repositories [https://github.com/xjtu-enre](https://github.com/xjtu-enre) for more information.